 We’re freaking rockstars…every single one of us.”

-This story was submitted to Love What Matters by Regan Long of the Real Deal of Parenting, and originally appeared here.
+This story was submitted to Love What Matters by Regan Long of the Real Deal of Parenting.
 You can follow her journey on her website.
 Submit your own story here and be sure to subscribe to our free email newsletter for our best stories.